 Nova Scotia hiking trail that leads to Millet Falls starts as a gravel road at first.
 When you reach an open area with a large pine tree to the right of that tree, hiking trail winds through the forest.
 Relatively large forest road to the left of the pine tree goes along the Mint River upstream, and you can hike it later after you enjoyed Millet Falls and taken lots of waterfall nature pictures.

-Nova Scotia forest is dense with lots of fallen trees especially after winter.
+Nova Scotia forest is dense with lots of fallen trees, especially after winter.
 It is a good idea to plan a trip and have appropriate waterproof footwear as well as a good bag for your camera.
-There could lots of moisture on the ground, dew or fog on the branches.
-Before taking nature pictures examine the camera for dust or condensation.
-Be prepared for Nova Scotia hiking trails through the forest and you will take some great waterfall pictures.
+There could be lots of moisture on the ground, dew, or fog on the branches.
+Before taking nature pictures, examine the camera for dust or condensation.
+Be prepared for Nova Scotia hiking trails through the forest, and you will make some great waterfall pictures.

-Explore Nova Scotia outdoor adventures, there are many beautiful hiking trails with waterfalls suitable for all levels and ages.
+Explore Nova Scotia outdoor adventures, and there are many beautiful hiking trails with waterfalls suitable for all levels and ages.

-22.07.2015 by FPImages
+01.07.2020 by FPImages